chloneda/vim-cheatsheet/resources/README_EN.md

 :enew               # Create a new file in the current window
 :vnew               # Edit the new file in a new window divided into left and right
 :tabnew             # Edit the new file in a new tab
-:version            # Check the Vim version, and also check the priority order of Vim loading configuration files
 ZZ                  # Save the changed file, and close the exit window
 ZQ                  # Close the window without saving the file
 ```